sehHeiden/poll_election_bavaria_2023/readme.md

 #### Monitoring Interruptions

 The monitoring service was interrupted on Sep.
-30th 2023 for about 20 hours.
-The monitoring service was interrupted on Oct.
-7th 2023.
-In addition monitoring was interrupted for updates on Oct.
-7th.
+30th 2023 for about 20 hours,  on Oct.
+7th 2023 for the update.
 A longer interruption took place from Oct.
 28th to 31th and lasted about 85 hours.

 #### Tech stack